Centre for Urban and Regional Development Studies

 Background

 I am a Lecturer in Economic Geography in the Centre for Urban and Regional Development (CURDS) within the School of Geography, Politics and Sociology at Newcastle University.
-My research interests are in the relationship between housing and the economy, and in particular I explore increasingly entrepreneurial forms of housing governance, raising critical questions about transparency, accountability, ‘publicness’, politics and wider democracy.
+My research interests lie in raising critical questions about sub-national governing, politics and power.
+Within this, I currently have two main strands of research: firstly investigating the relationship between housing and the economy through increasingly entrepreneurial forms of housing governance (raising critical questions about transparency, accountability, ‘publicness’, politics and wider democracy) and secondly investigating gender inequality in local and regional development (raising critical questions about place leadership, devolution and power).

 Before joining Geography as a lecturer in 2020, I was an ESRC Research Fellow here in 2018-2019 working on a project entitled 'Housing Hope: the place of politics and people in housing governance' and also a Research Associate in the School of Architecture Planning and Landscape at Newcastle.
 My research interests straddle urban planning, geography and housing studies and have been shaped though my previous ten-year career in town planning.
 I am committed to knowledge exchange with practice and communities alongside contributing to academic debates.